tbridge/munki-in-a-box/README.md

 5) Alter Lines 37-38 to reflect AutoPKG Automation Scripts
 6) sudo ./munkiinabox.sh

+If you do not make changes to the script before running it, the script may not run as intended.
+Please double-check to make sure that you are comfortable with the variables' values.

 ##Caveats:

 When you setup AutoPkgr, be sure to understand the security implications of giving that GUI app, and its associated launchdaemons, access to the keychain.
 You should really use a one-off account for those notifications, and not, say, the admin account to your Google Domain.
 Just sayin'.